Focus and Scope

 - Conception and planning of study or achievement of data or analysis and interpretation of data

-- Drafting the article or revising it critically for important intellectual and academic content; and
+- Drafting the work or reviewing it critically for important intellectual content; and

 - Final endorsement of the version to be published